How to Celebrate International Day of Women and Girls in Science

 Volunteer at or Donate to Organizations That Support Girls and Women in STEM

 Although the number of women working in STEM is increasing, that doesn’t mean there are equal opportunities or a healthy work environment once they make it in the field.
-The same can be said for young girls who should receive the same opportunities that come easily to young boys and men.
-As a way of ensuring girls and women can not only get accepted into STEM careers but also establish equality and respect, you can become a volunteer or donor to numerous organizations that promote and support girls and women in STEM.
+The same can be said for young girls, who should receive the same opportunities as young boys and men.
+As a way of ensuring girls and women can not only have STEM careers, but also establish equality and respect, you can become a volunteer or donor to numerous organizations that promote and support girls and women in STEM.

-A few organizations include the National Girls Collaborative Project, whose goal is to make sure every girl has access to resources that enhance STEM education and interest, Women in Engineering Proactive Network, which “works to transform culture in engineering education to attract, retain, and graduate women," and the American Association of University Women, whose mission is to integrate women in STEM.
+A few organizations are the National Girls Collaborative Project, whose goal is to make sure every girl has access to resources that enhance STEM education and interest; Women in Engineering Proactive Network, which “works to transform culture in engineering education to attract, retain, and graduate women"; and the American Association of University Women, whose mission is to integrate women in STEM.

 Purchase Scholarly Articles Written by Women in Science